marcelomatus/gilda-opts/docs/Intro.rst

 Background
 -----------
 ``GILDA-OPTS`` is the ``Python``-based platform designed to optimize the usage of household appliances.
 This open-source seeks to optimize the overall energy production and consumption in homes by scheduling appliance usage over a planning period ranging from one day to a week.
 The optimization is guided by external economic factors, such as energy and power prices, and environmental factors, including emissions factors and costs associated with CO2 emissions.
+In this way, it is expected to lower residential electricity costs and decrease air pollution.

 ``GILDA-OPTS`` is flexible and allows begining with a basic setup and incrementally enhance it based or the user's requirements.
 Devices that can be modeled include electric energy generation (such as wind and solar) and storage devices for self-consumption, time shiftable smart appliances, ventilation and air conditioning systems using a simplified thermal model, as well as the baseline demand from non-programmable devices.